anbox-cloud/discourse-docs/howto/aar/deploy.md

 Replace `aar0` in the policy with the name of your bucket.

 Once you created the IAM user, create an access key for the user, which the AAR will use.
-See the [AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) for more details on this.
+See [Managing access keys for IAM users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) in the AWS documentation for more details on this.

 Finally, update the AAR configuration via the charm configuration: